Quick Facts

 CFA Recommendations – Greenhouse Gas Pollution Offset Program

-Issue Overview – Clean Fuel Standards
+Issue Overview – Clean Fuel Regulations

 This program provides an important opportunity to incentivize farmers to partake in activities that will reduce the carbon intensity of fuels.

-Working Towards Solutions – Clean Fuel Standards
+Working Towards Solutions – Clean Fuel Regulations

 This can be done by ensuring that rural Canada has access to low carbon intensity fuels and that sectors such as transportation have support to reduce their carbon intensity to prevent costs form transferring down to farmers.

-Farmers will be eligible to generate credits under two of the three CFS credit categories.
+Farmers will be eligible to generate credits under two of the three CFR credit categories.
 CFA will work to ensure that the dollar value for credits is high enough to reward farmers for their emission reduction efforts.

 In December 2020, Government pledged a $287 million two-year investment to continue the $5000 rebate incentive for zero-emission vehicles.

-CFA recommendations – Clean Fuel Standards
+CFA recommendations – Clean Fuel Regulations

 CFA Recommendations – General